tfmFerreira/TOPSPIN-Pulse-Sequences/README.md

 # TOPSPIN-Pulse-Sequences
-Pulse sequences.
 Disclaimer: Implement carefully, at your own risk!!